replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/host-preflights.md

 The installer has default host preflight checks that run to ensure that certain conditions are met (e.g., supported operating systems, disk usage, etc.).
 These default host preflights are designed and maintained to ensure the successful installation and ongoing health of the cluster.
 These defaults are also customizable.
 New host preflights can be added to run in addition to the defaults, or the defaults can be disabled in order to provide a new set of host preflights that should run instead.
-For more information on customizing host preflights, see []().
+Learn more about customizing host preflights [here](/docs/create-installer/host-preflights).

 While failures and warnings block the install from continuing, the warnings and failures can be bypassed with the [`preflight-ignore-warnings` and `preflight-ignore` flags](/docs/install-with-kurl/advanced-options).